Nwebb03/CS450StockPrediction/README.md

 To exit the game at any time use: *Ctrl C*.

+### Results

+Results of a guess will come in this form: *[('t', 2), ('a', 1), ('r', 0), ('e', 1), ('s', 2)]*

+These results break up every letter and assign it a 0, 1, or 2.
+- 0 means the letter is grey and not present anywhere in the secret word.
+- 1 means the letter is yellow and is present in the word but not in that position.
+- 2 means the letter is correct and in the correct position.

+## Dependencies

+This project is built using Python programming language and relies on the matplotlib library for visualization.

 ## Contents:

 - wordleGame.py - Manages the Wordle game, including initializing game instances, filling word lists, setting hidden words, and playing the game.